In-person volunteer and internship activities suspended

 Looking to connect with students, faculty or staff?
 Have an idea for collaboration in our community?
 The CCE can help!

 Learn how the CCE supports faculty interested in exploring community-engaged teaching and research.

-Effective Tuesday, March 17, to protect the health and safety of our community, the Center for Civic Engagement will not be open for face-to-face visits.
-However, the office is fully functioning, and we look forward to continuing to serve students, faculty and community partners through every other means possible, including phone, email and online video meetings.
+As students begin to return to campus this fall, some community engagement opportunities will be limited due to social distancing guidelines and community partner capacity.
+However, the office is fully functioning, and we look forward to continuing to serve students, faculty and community partners through every means possible, including phone, email and online video meetings.
 Learn more about available CCE programs and services.
-If you have specific questions, call the Center for Civic Engagement at 607-777-4287 or email us at email@example.com.

 Want to register to vote?
 Need an absentee ballot?
 Not sure where to go to vote on Election Day?
 Want to contact your elected officials?

 Visit our Voter Engagement portal!

 To get your community event added, email firstname.lastname@example.org.

 How our students #impactBING

 Check out some of the projects our faculty and students have worked on with community partners in the last two years!